vantureclub/.github/profile/README.md

-# Vanture Club
+# Club Vanture

-Welcome to **Vanture Club** - an innovative project designed to transport users back to the vibrant and iconic 1980s Miami!
+Welcome to **Club Vanture** - an innovative project designed to transport users back to the vibrant and iconic 1980s Miami!

 ## Project Overview